gblazquez/bowshockpy/README.md

 (.venv) $ bowshockpy --read params.py
 ```

-If you want to use an example of an input file, you can print some :doc:`examples`.
+If you want to use an example of an input file, you can print some examples.
 If you want to print example 1:

 ```bash
 (.venv) $ bowshockpy --print_example 1